Sample Witness Letters for Your Social Security Disability Hearing

 Sample Disability Statement Witness Letters

-Here are some examples of disability letters from caregivers, relatives, and employers that illustrate when a witness statement can help an application for Social Security benefits.
+Here are some examples of disability letters from caregivers, family members, and employers that illustrate when a witness statement can help an application for Social Security benefits.

 Caregivers are often very good sources for letters of recommendation.
 They can be paid professionals, like in-home care nurses, or unpaid relatives who help you out with various tasks.
 Below is a caregiver sample letter for a disability applicant with rheumatoid arthritis.